 The marinade is going to help you out a lot here.
-But other than a really good marinade, you need to follow a few steps to help make this grilled chicken super juicy and not dried out!
+But other than a good marinade, here’s a few tips to help make this grilled chicken super juicy and not dried out!

-Make sure the grill is at the right temperature: A medium to medium low grill (about 375-400 degrees) is what we’re looking for here.
-If the heat is too high the marinade is going to burn and the chicken won’t be cooked to the right temperature before you need to take it off the grill.
+- Preheat the grill to the right temperature: A medium to medium low grill (about 375-400 degrees) is what we’re looking for here.
+When the heat is too high the marinade is going to burn and the chicken won’t be cooked to the right temperature.

-Cook the chicken to the right temperature: Chicken breast needs to be cooked to 165 degrees, but you want to take the chicken off before that.
-Resting the chicken will add another 5-10 degrees so if you take it off at 165 it will be dried out and over cooked by the time it’s done resting.
+- Cook the chicken to the right temperature: Chicken breast needs to be cooked to 165 degrees, but take the chicken off around 155-160 degrees.
+Let the chicken rest covered with foil and that will add another 5-10 degrees to the temperature.
 Take the chicken breast off the grill at about 155 degrees, add to a plate and cover with foil for 10 minutes before serving and you should be at the perfect temperature!

 How Do You Keep Chicken From Sticking To The Grill?